Have you been diagnosed with a brain tumour? Order your free information pack.

 Interviews with friends and family who care for someone diagnosed with a lower-grade brain tumour identified the support available to “informal caregivers”.

 The difficulties of caring for someone with a long-term illness are well documented.
-But this is the first study to explore the nature and quality of support for those caring for someone with a brain tumour.
+But this is the first study to explore the nature and quality of support from family and friends for those caring for someone with a brain tumour.

-How will this research help those living with a low-grade brain tumour diagnosis?
+How will this research help those living with a lower-grade brain tumour diagnosis?

-There is an urgent need to find effective ways to improve quality of life for those living with a brain tumour.
+There is an urgent need to find effective ways to improve quality of life for people living with a brain tumour.

 Understanding how people living with a brain tumour engage in self-management, and the challenges faced, will help identify areas of support needs.